-But my husband Richard’s latest idea of fun is to buy a 43-year old maroon red Jaguar XJ6 with immaculate bodywork and an engine that doesn’t run.
+But my husband Richard’s latest idea of fun is to buy a 43-year old maroon Jaguar XJ6 with immaculate bodywork and an engine that doesn’t run.
 He then scoured the country for two rusty old 307 Chevrolet engines and a TH700 gearbox (whatever that is).
 From these he hoped to extract everything he needed to get the car working.
 I thought it was madness, but he loved the challenge.

 Over a two-week period, I watched with interest and some growing concern as our previously pristine garage first became home to a car that couldn’t be driven and then to a growing pile of engine bits randomly heaped in a corner alongside old paint cans.
 I’ve seen too many cluttered garages in clients’ homes over the years for warning bells not to sound.

 But I needn’t have worried.
-Richard had seen far too much of this himself while out and about looking for all the bits he needed and he had it all under control.
+Richard had seen far too many cluttered garages himself while out and about looking for all the car parts he needed and he had it all under control.

 The right storage makes all the difference

 The “before” photo here shows the sad state of disarray that had built up.
-The “after” photo shows what it looked like later on after he’d installed a metal cabinet and some racking and organized it all.
+The “after” photo shows what it looked like later on after he’d installed a metal cabinet and some racking and organized everything.

 He gave me a guided tour.

 On the top shelf was a drive shaft that he needed to check to see if it fits.
 The next shelf down is for pistons, pulleys and things like that.
 The middle shelf is for electrical bits such as the alternator, distributor and air-con.
 I must have temporarily lost consciousness when he explained what’s on the fourth shelf down but came round in time to hear that the bottom area is for something called transmission.

 ‘And best of all’, he beamed ‘is that after the engine is built, I’ll be able to use the racks for any bits I take off the car.’